cprice404/public-dev-docs/docs/cache/develop/guides/working-with-files-cache.md

 ```

-Check our [Python cheat sheet](/sdks/python/cheat-sheet.md) for more on using our Python SDK.
+Check our [Python Cache guide](/sdks/python/cache.md) for more on using our Python SDK.

    </TabItem>
 </Tabs>